mapbender/mapbender-documentation/en/installation/installation_update.rst

  # Save the old version (files and database)

- # Copy the configuration files (parameters.yml and config.yml) to your new Mapbender version.
+ # Copy the configuration files (parameters.yml and files from folder config/packages) to your new Mapbender version.
  # You have to check the configuration files for changes (new parameter, other changes)

  # Call the bin/console commands with php.exe